Penthouse Media Group announced plans to relaunch its magazine in the UK and Ireland as part of a licensing partnership with Trojan

-The Association of Muhammadiyah Students (IMM) also voiced strong rejection to the planned publication of the magazine for a concern that it might destroy the morality of the nation.
-Despite the publisher's promises that the magazine's contents would
+Muhammadiyah Students (IMM) also voiced strong rejection to the planned publication of the magazine for a concern that it might destroy the morality of the nation.
+Despite the publisher's promises that the magazine's contents would be on lifestyle,

 The Indonesian version of Playboy has obtained a publication license in November 2005 and is planned to publish starting March.